ldeluigi/gimp-whatsapp-stickerator/README.md

 Download the [plugin](/WhatsappStickerFormat.py) and follow the instructions on [this](https://en.wikibooks.org/wiki/GIMP/Installing_Plugins#Copying_the_plugin_to_the_GIMP_plugin_directory) page for plugin installation.

-_Note that in Windows and probably in other OS as well, there is no difference between putting the plugin inside the folder "plug-ins" inside the installation folder or inside the home/appdata folder of the user.
-Just don't put the plugin inside both because there will be conflicts_
+_Note that in Windows and probably in other OS as well, there is no difference between putting the plugin inside the folder "plug-ins" from the installation folder or from the home/appdata folder of the user.
+Just don't put the plugin inside both because there will be name conflicts._

 ## Tests

 Try the plugin by opening GIMP and by loading some images in the workspace.
-To activate the plugin you shoulg navigate to File __>__ Export All __>__ WhatsApp __>__ Export All as WhatsApp Stickers
+To activate the plugin you should navigate to File __>__ Export All __>__ WhatsApp __>__ Export All as WhatsApp Stickers

 ## Built With